New Orleans International

 Getting to the city

-The Airport-Downtown Express (E-2) stop is on the second level of the airport, near the Delta counter.
+The Airport-Downtown Express (E-2) stop is on the second level of the airport.
 Express tickets to the city cost $2.
 The Airport Shuttle offers a service to/from the hotels throughout the Metropolitan area for $20 per person, one way ($38 return).
-The Airport Shuttle booths are open in the baggage claim area for local transportation.
+The Airport Shuttle ticket booths are located in the baggage claim area on the lower level.

 Switchboard: +1 504 464 0831.
 Information desk: 504 464 2752.

-Nine car rental companies are situated on the lower level of the airport and include Alamo, Avis, Budget, Enterprise, Hertz, National and Thrifty.
+Nine car rental companies are represented at the airport and include Alamo, Avis, Budget, Enterprise, Hertz, National, Dollar, Payless and Thrifty.

-There are taxicabs available on the lower level outside the baggage claim zone.
+There are taxis available on the lower level outside the baggage claim zone.
 For one to two persons it costs approximately $33 from the airport to the CBD, for three or more passengers it costs $14 per passenger.
-Journey time is 30 minutes, dependent on traffic.
-For queries call the Taxi Bureau on (504) 565-6272.
+Journey time is 30 minutes, depending on traffic.

-Banks and business centres offer foreign money exchange, ATMs, traveller's cheques and a host of other banking and business services.
-Internet access is available, as well as tax-free shopping, gift shops, a post office, advance baggage check-in and a visitor information service.
+Banks and business centres offer foreign money exchange, ATMs and a host of other banking and business services.
+Internet access is available, as well as duty-free shopping, gift shops, a post office, advance baggage check-in and a visitor information service.
 Facilities for the disabled are good.
-There are restaurants on Concourses A, B, D and in the main ticket lobby, while snacks are available on Concourse C. Smoking is prohibited in the main terminal; however, there are designated smoking locations on the upper and lower ramps outside the terminal.
+There are a number restaurants and snack bars in the terminal and concourses.
+Smoking is prohibited in the main terminal building; however, there are designated smoking locations on the upper and lower ramps outside the terminal.